octogradiste/can_watering/README.md

 # Can Watering

-An app to help you better manage your plants!
+An app to help you better manage the watering of your plants!